turingschool/mentorship-curriculum-site/mentor_committee/index.md

 * Be critical to the work of revisioning a robust, growth-oriented mentorship program that benefits both our students and our mentors personal and professional grown
 * Help define what mentorship at Turing is today and what it can be in the future

-## 2012 - ∞ Inning Mentor Committee Members
+## 2012 - Current Inning Mentor Committee Members

 We are thrilled to be working with this group as our  Mentor Committee members: